-- O The Method of Half Planes add one generator at a time; - Byer's Method bisect the "neighbor" lines; - Fortune's Method scans the data from left to right, building the diagram in stages; - Grid or Pixel method identify nearest generator for a discrete set of points; - Ocontour method draw contours of distance function.
+- 1 The Method of Half Planes add one generator at a time; - 2 Byer's Method bisect the "neighbor" lines; - Fortune's Method scans the data from left to right, building the diagram in stages; - Contour method at each point, compute the distance to the nearest generator; then use graphics software to draw contour lines. - Grid or Pixel method give each generator a color.
+Assign each pixel the color of the nearest generator.